threader/PC-Tuning/docs/research.md

 - Press F5 to start logging.
 After 30 seconds or so press F7 to stop the log.

 - In the left hand pane, click on the game executable name & click on a packet header.
-Expand the packet info under "Frame Details" an&d finally expand the subcatagory "Ipv4".
+Expand the packet info under "Frame Details" and finally expand the subcatagory "Ipv4".
 This will reveal the current DSCP value of each frame.

     <img src="../media/network-monitor-new-capture.png" width="450">